tballison/tika-gui-v2/README.md

 This is an initial draft of the next generation user interface application for Apache Tika.
 This is not part of the Apache Tika project.

+# Getting Started
+Download the .zip file in the releases section for your operating system.

+## Windows
+ * Unzip then run `tika-gui.bat`

+## Mac
+ * Unzip then `chmod u+x tika-gui-mac.sh`
+ * `./tika-gui-mac.sh`
+*NOTE* I've been able to run the mac distro on a mac aarch64.
+There's a warning about javafx stuff, but it seems to work

+## Linux
+ * Unzip then `chmod u+x tika-gui.sh`
+ * `./tika-gui.sh`

+# Program Maturity
+This is just the beginning.
+Everything is still in a state of flux and is subject to change.

 # Initial Design Thoughts
 This breaks substantially from Tika's current user interface.